 - 1/2 cup red wine

-- 1 1/2 tsp sea salt
+- 1 1/2 teaspoon sea salt

-- 2/3 black pepper
+- 2/3 teaspoon black pepper

-- 1 star anise (it does magic to meat based dishes)
+- 1 star anise (optional)

 - 2 dry bay leaves

-- 2 tsp Tapioca flour (for thickening)
+- 2 teaspoons arrowroot or tapioca flour (for thickening)

 - 2 large sweet potatoes, peeled and cubed

-- 2 tbsp grated aged Parmesan cheese
+- 2 tablespoons grated aged Parmesan cheese

-- 1 tsp sea salt
+- 1/2 teaspoon sea salt

 - saucepan of water.
-Bring to boil and cook for 10-15 minutes or until soft when poked with a fork.
-Drain well and return to the saucepan.
-Mash well, then add butter, cheese and salt and mash again until well incorporated and smooth.
+Bring to boil and cook for 10-15 minutes, until soft.
+Drain and return to the saucepan.
+Mash well, then add the butter, cheese and salt and mash again until well incorporated and smooth.